 The cheap ones are often bulky and heavy.
 They can give you a headache.

-The more expensive lights offer a heck of a lot more light with far less bulk and a much longer battery life or charge.
+The more expensive lights offer more light with far less bulk and a much longer battery life or charge.

 Fishing Essentials Gear 15 – Fishing Gloves

 I never usually fish wearing gloves.
 However, there are plenty of circumstances when I have needed them and come off the worse for wear because I didn’t have any.